fewlines-education/dev-bootcamp-exercises/03_backend_development/02_typescript_oop/02_orange_tree_part_two/README.md

   - set `age` and `height` to 0
   - set `alive` to `true`.

-- `growOranges`, used to reset `oranges` to 0, then increments oranges (🍊), based on the following specs:
+- `growOranges`, increments oranges (🍊), based on the following specs:

   - 0 oranges (🍊) each year, from 0 to 4 years old (included).
   - 10 oranges (🍊) each year, from 5 to 10 years old (included).